ionathas78/dBags/README.md

 ![Project Usage Image 1](assets/images/dBags_d6s_ScreenShot.jpg)
 ![Project Usage Image 2](assets/images/dBags_dLotz_ScreenShot.jpg)

-## Running the Tests
-N/A

 ## Project Status
 Done for Now

 ## FAQ
-Why not a simple pseudorandom number generator?
+Why not a simple pseudorandom number generator?\
 For me, d20s consistently roll a 1 or a 20 about every 1 in 5 rolls.
 Some nights, it's about every 1 in 3 rolls.
 It sucks to be my players, let me tell you.
 As such, I tend to prefer statistical results to actual ones.
 Pseudorandom